junxit/us-congress-bills-114/metadata.md

 - 2016-09-19 — Placed on the Union Calendar, Calendar No. 592.
 - 2016-09-19 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-760, Part I.
 - 2016-09-19 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 114-760, Part I.
+- 2016-09-20 — Considered under suspension of the rules. (consideration: CR H5670-5671)
+- 2016-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5687.
+- 2016-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-20 — Mr. Hice, Jody B. moved to suspend the rules and pass the bill.
+- 2016-09-20 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5670)
+- 2016-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5670)